discordx-ts/discordx/docs/docs/decorators/commands/slash-option.md

     searchText3: string,
     interaction: CommandInteraction | AutocompleteInteraction ): void {
-    // autocomplete will passed to function if not handle above if (interaction.isAutocomplete()) {
+    // If autocomplete is not handled above, it will be passed to handler (see option-a definition) if (interaction.isAutocomplete()) {
       const focusedOption = interaction.options.getFocused(true);
       // resolver for option a